Pr0methean/BetterRandom/README.md

 BetterRandom requires many Java 8 features, but should work on any JVM that has them.
 Continuous integration takes place in the following environments:

-* Linux (on Travis): OpenJDK 8, Oracle JDK 8
+* Linux (on Travis): OpenJDK 8, Oracle JDK 8/9
 * OS X (on Travis): JDK 8 (unclear whether Oracle or OpenJDK)
 * Cygwin (on Appveyor): JDK 8 (unclear whether Oracle or OpenJDK)
 * MinGW (on Appveyor): JDK 8 (unclear whether Oracle or OpenJDK)

-Continuous integration for Oracle JDK 9 is set up on Travis, but will be ignored until Travis knows how to properly set `$JAVA_HOME` for JDK 9.
 CI on BSD or Android isn't likely any time soon, since no free providers of BSD CI seem to be integrated with GitHub, and there seems to be no actively-maintained Android-app wrapper for TestNG suites.